 In November of 2005, the UNK Assessment Committee adopted a new strategic plan for guiding the further development of assessment at UNK for 2006-08.
 The first strategic plan for assessment was developed in 2001 by Dr. James Roark when he was the Senior Vice-Chancellor of Academic Affairs.
 That strategic plan was used to guide efforts with developing the current assessment processes in place at UNK.
-It was comprehensive and provided an excellent model for guiding the development of assessment to meet the North Central Association’s accreditation criteria that were in effect at the time.
+It was comprehensive and provided an excellent model for guiding the development of assessment to meet the Higher Learning Commission’s accreditation criteria that were in effect at the time.
 At the Director of Assessment’s request in January 2005, a subcommittee of the UNK Assessment Committee reviewed the 2001 strategic plan and compared the developments in assessment from 2001 to 2005 with the purpose of updating the plan to reflect current and future assessment priorities for UNK.

 UNK Assessment Program Priorities

 1. Use effective assessment practices to evaluate and optimize student learning in all settings as an essential aspect of a vibrant university seeking to meet the needs of the 21st century student.